genesluna/ads-cesmac/README.md

-# Projetos e atividades do curso de análise e desenvolvimento de sistemas do CESMAC
+# Projects and activities orelaated to CESMAC systems analysis and development course